Kuchasz/smart-downloader/Tasks.md

 - transpile less to css
 - automatically watch for changes in file system
 - should be easy to install and run
+- provide minified bundle for release mode and source maps for development mode

 -